saisri27/qranalysis/_projects/Quantile_Regression.md

 Hey Everyone!

 This is Sai Sri, Ari and Yancy!
+We want to be thWe'd love to know your thoughts and if you'd like to chat more or nerd out on data, hit us up on LinkedIn!

-We want to be the voice and explain  you the concept of Quantile Regression.
+by [Sai Sri Maddirala](https://www.linkedin.com/in/sai-sri-maddirala/) | [Jianing (Ari) Li](https://www.linkedin.com/in/jianing-ari-li-5a9332353/) | [Yancy Castro](https://www.linkedin.com/in/yacastrob/)oice and explain  you the concept of Quantile Regression.
 Hold on, it's not as difficult as it sounds. we will help you figure this out.

 Disclaimer: We spent a lot of time understanding.
 It is easy.
 No pressure (haha)